High Accuracy Waveform Mode¶

 MotorDriver(power_pin, signal_pin, signal_pin2, brake_pin, current_pin, senseFactor, tripMilliamps, faultPin)

 Therefore, the second and third parameters are the signal pins.
-Some boards have 2 direction pins (ex: IBT_2 Motor Driver Board).
-These are sometimes labelled CW and CCW for clockwise and counter-clockwise or LPWM and RPWM for left and right pulse width.
-If you want to use two pins so that you don’t need a transister or integrated circuit inverter to take one output from the CS and split it into two, then you can’t use the high accuracy waveform.
+Some boards have 2 direction pins (e.g. IBT_2 Motor Driver Board).
+These are sometimes labelled CW and CCW for clockwise and counter-clockwise, or LPWM and RPWM for left and right pulse width modulation.
+If you want to use two pins, so that you don’t need a transister or integrated circuit inverter to take one output from the CS and split it into two, then you can’t use the high accuracy waveform.

 If you have a board with a single DIR input, or wish to make the simple 1 transistor and 2 resistor inverter circuit shown below, you can use the high accuracy mode.

 You must choose signal pins from the following list for your Arduino:

 By luck, two of the Mega pins associated with Timer 1 are directly under the DIRA and DIRB pins of an Arduino Motor Shield or pin compatible shield; pins 12 and 13.
 Therefore, the combination of a Mega and this shield will automatically use high accuracy for both tracks.

 However, an Uno’s pins do not line up with this shield.
-In order to use high accuracy mode, you would have to change the signal pin assignements and use a jumper wire.
+In order to use high accuracy mode, you would have to change the signal pin assignments and use a jumper wire.